SMeatBoy/vfio/README.md

 #### Install virtualization packages
 Run `apt install qemu qemu-kvm libvirt0 ovmf virt-manager` to install packages needed for virtualization.
 #### Set path of OVMF firmware
 Edit **etc/libvirt/qemu.conf** and find the commented line that starts with `nvram`.
 Edit these lines to reflect the path of your OVMF files.
+Always restart libvirtd after editing by executing `systemctl restart libvirtd.service`
 ###### Before
 ```
 #nvram = [